 - (a) Given the above Entity-Relationship diagram, specify the cardinalities in Modified Chen notation based on the following information.
-(8 points) - An author has at least one but potentially many publications, and a single publication has between one and eight authors. - A publication might or might not appear in a conference proceedings, but due to double submission policies, the same publication cannot appear in multiple conferences.
-At every conference between 16 and 1024 papers are presented. - Every conference takes place in exactly one location.
-Some locations are used more frequently to host conferences than others. - Every author lives in exactly one location, but multiple authors can share a location.
-Due to moving authors and conference venues in selected locations, there might be locations without any authors or conferences though.
+(8 points) - A customer places at least one but potentially many orders, and every order is placed by exactly one customer. - An order may include between one and 128 line items (different products, each of a certain quantity). - A product may be included in an arbitrary number of orders, and is stored in exactly one warehouse location.
+A warehouse might store many different products though. - Every customer lives in exactly one location, but multiple customers might share a location. - Due to moving customers and products stored in selected locations, there might be locations without any customers or products.

 (b) Map the given Entity-Relationship diagram into a relational schema, including data types, primary keys, and foreign keys.
-You schema should also ensure that each author and each conference has an associated location.
+Your schema should also ensure that each customer and each product has an associated location, and that each order has an associated customer.
 (10 points)

-(c) Assume the author's organization to be multi-valued (i.e., multiple affiliations) as well as the functional dependency City \rightarrow Country.
+(c) Assume the product's supplier to be a multi-valued attribute (i.e., same product bought from potentially many suppliers) as well as the functional dependency City $\rightarrow$ Country.
 Bring your schema in third normal form (schema changes are sufficient) and explain why it is in third normal form.
 (7 points)